koszullab/metaTOR/docs/example/metator_tutorial.md

 # Build a network without normalization:
 metator network -1 for.bam -2 rev.bam -a assembly.fa -n None
 # Make your own network normalized (you just have to modify the third column of the network.txt file).
-# Run the metaTOR pipleine at start stage network:
+# Run the metator pipleine at start stage network:
 metator pipeline -n network_with_your_own_normalization.txt -a assembly.fa -S network
 ```